thoutuakshaya/TEAM-APEX/nextjs1/README2.md

 12:  Nested routes-if we want 2 pages with same name (like  dashboard ) we use nested routes with similar file but different names under same folder.
 13:  To direct into dashboard page(routes) we enter "http://localhost:3000/dashboard" in search tab.
      similarly for analytics tab "http://localhost:3000/dashboard/analytics".
+14:  Dynamic Routing: this concept is used when we need details of blocks clicking it but not by separate page creation (routes) but in same route .